zkorum/legal/README.md

 Ideally we would allow passports from _any country_, if it's possible to launch like this without any terms of service/privacy policy for each specific country.

-If it's not possible we will only accept proof from passport coming from the following countries:
+If it's not possible we will temporarily only accept proof from passport coming from the following countries:
 - any EU country and associated countries (the UK, Georgia, Ukraine, Switzerland...etc)
 - the US
 - Canada
+- New Zealand
+- Australia
 - Venezuela

 Any proofs that would not verify this condition would be refused.